Introduction

 Administrators / Workflow Planners

-- Know your local radiopharmacy's capacity: some regions only supply one tracer consistently.
+- Understand your local radiopharmacy's capacity: some regions consistently supply only one tracer.

-- Amyvid - Easier for mobile PET sites or shared scanner days because the short uptake window means more patients can be scanned in one
+- Amyvid: Easier for mobile PET sites or shared scanner days because the short uptake window allows more patients to be scanned in one day.